Online MBA in Ohio

 7. Ohio University – College of Business

 US News & World Report has consistently ranked Ohio University in the top 2% of public universities in the US for many years.
 The College of Business at Ohio University offers a full-time MBA program accredited by the AACSB.
 It is a 42-credit-hour program that can be completed in a year.
 You will attend core courses in Business Analytics, Managerial Finance, Strategic Use of Information, Strategic Leadership, Applied Business Experience, Management of Operations, Accounting for Executives, Business Analytics, Data Analytics for Decision Making, Organizational Behavior, and more.
-You will also attend professional development seminars in International Business Immersion, Strategic Management of Human Resources, Project Management, Team Coaching and special topics.
+You will also attend professional development seminars in International Business Immersion, Strategic Management of Human Resources, Project Management, Team Coaching, and special topics.
 Special topics are focused on Leadership Development, Consulting, Ethics, Communication Strategies, Change Management, Ethics, and other topics.
-The school has a low acceptance rate of 30% and the average undergraduate GPA of accepted students is 3.5.
+The school has a low acceptance rate of 30%, and the average undergraduate GPA of accepted students is 3.5.

 8. The Ohio State University – Fisher College of Business

 The Fisher College of Business at The Ohio State University offers a two-year full-time MBA program consisting of 57 credit hours.
 If you break up those hours, you will get 11 core classes for 27 credit hours, major courses for 12 credit hours, and electives for 18 credit hours.
-You can choose to major in finance, financial reporting and analysis, international business, leadership and organizational behavior, marketing, operations and logistics, or strategy.
+You can choose to major in finance, financial reporting and analysis, international business, leadership and organizational behavior, marketing, operations, logistics, or strategy.
 You can also create your own major in consultation with your academic advisor.
 There are more than 100 electives for you to choose from.
 All students have to attend pre-term introductory courses where they will be oriented into the Fisher MBA program.
 In the first year, you will attend classes in core subjects to build strong fundamentals.
 In the second year, you will sit for electives and complete a major.
-During the two years, you will also attend guest lectures and professional development programs with opportunities for networking.
+During the two years, you will also attend guest lectures and professional development programs with networking opportunities.